5839-Eastern-Tech-Robotics/5839B-High-Stakes-Notebook/entries/inventory/taking-inventory.typ

 ) <odomDiagram>

-admonition(type: "note")[
+#admonition(type: "note")[
   Currently the budget is at zero as dues are yet to be collected and no fund raisers have been planned.
-It also improt to consider that a small percentage of the school's 15,000 dollar engineerign budget is randomly allocated to us so we will have that to work with.
+It also important to consider that a small percentage of the school's 15,000 dollar engineering budget is randomly allocated to us so we will have that to work with.
 ]